tethysplatform/tethys/docs/getting_started/scaffold.rst

     $ cd ~/tethysdev
     $ tethys scaffold my_first_app

-You will be prompted to enter metadata about your app such as, proper name, version, author, and description.
-All of these are optional and you can skip an item by pressing enter.
+The final command from the code block above is provided by the Tethys :doc:`../tethys_sdk/tethys_cli`.
+It will be prompt you to enter metadata about your app such as, proper name, version, author, and description.
+All of these metadata are optional and you can skip each item by pressing enter.

 The commands you entered did the following tasks: